codalab/codalab-worksheets/docs/Workflow.md

 Your table will now have three new columns corresponding to the values that you output.
 If you have 20 jobs running at once, this is a quick way to see at a glance what is going on with them.
-See [markdown documentation](Worksheet-Markdown) for more information on how to customize the display of tables.
+See [markdown documentation](Worksheet-Markdown.md) for more information on how to customize the display of tables.